Anita Bellman, Executive Director

 BA Cont.
 Mus, Grad Dip Ed

 Having won a Dolphin Award in the folk genre in 2000, Felicity graduated from SCU, Lismore in 2004 with a Bachelor of Contemporary Music and Graduate Diploma of Education.
-She has directed various choral groups for both children and adults in Australia and internationally.
+She has directed various community choral groups for both children and adults in Australia and internationally.

 Felicity specialises in singing as a therapy for pre/post-natal groups as well as mental health choirs.
 Highlights include choir directing and vocal workshops (Mental Health Conference, 2009 Sydney), and co-facilitating a cappella choirs in Italy and Samoa.

 Lynne Compton - Piano, Flute, Cello, Ensembles - Community Music